ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> CloneError<>
 ~~~

-There is only one Protocol Property that is not entangled: niceness is kept as
-a separate per-Connection Property for individual Connections in the group.
+The Protocol Property "Niceness" operates on entangled Connections as in {{send-niceness}}:
-Niceness works as in {{send-niceness}}: when allocating available network
+when allocating available network
 capacity among Connections in a Connection Group, sends on Connections with
 higher Niceness values will be prioritized over sends on Connections with
 lower Niceness values.
 An ideal transport system implementation would assign